Comparison of Major League Baseball and Nippon Professional Baseball: Ties

+League format

-MLB teams play 162 games in the regular series, while NPB teams each play 143.
+MLB teams typically play 162 games in the regular season, while NPB teams typically play 143.

 The end-of-season championship in MLB is the World Series, a best-of-seven competition in which a team must win four games to clinch the title.
 NPB's championship is the Japan Series, also a best-of-seven competition.
 However, since games can end in a tie, it may take more than seven games to decide the series.
 If the series must be extended, all games beyond Game 7 are played with no innings limit, with Game 8 being played in the same venue as Game 7, and Game 9 and beyond played in the opposing team's venue following a moving day.
 A Game 8 has only happened once in Japan Series history, in the 1986 Japan Series between the Hiroshima Toyo Carp and Seibu Lions.

 Rosters

 MLB teams have 26-man active rosters, drawn from a larger 40-man roster of players under contract with the club.
 Players on the 40-man roster who are not on the active roster are typically either players currently on the injured list (or other temporary inactive list) or are assigned to the team's Triple-A minor league affiliate.

 Although each NPB team roster has 28 players there is a 25 player limit for each game.
-Managers scratch three players before each game, typically including the most recent starting pitcher, similar to professional basketball.
+Managers scratch three players before each game, typically including the most recent starting pitcher.

 Most NPB teams have a six-man starting pitcher rotation while MLB teams feature five-man rotations.